 Making big purchases

-The third type of financial “hit” you need to recover from is big purchases.
+The third type of family wealth “hit” you need to recover from is big purchases.
 Every big purchase puts pressure on the system.
 Your fitness is determined by how fast you recover from this purchase.

 If you save the money in advance, and then make the purchase, you are very fit, because the day after the purchase will look exactly like the day before it.
 Any purchase you make with money you already have means you are fit.
 When you make such purchases, usually, your real heart rate will increase the day you make the purchase, but life will remain normal.

-Saving money in advance is great for most bug purchases, but not for all.
-Some things are just too expensive to buy with savings and require a loan.
+Saving money in advance is great for most big purchases, but not for all.
+Some things are just too expensive to buy with savings and require a personal loan.
 Please note that any unpaid debt on your credit card is a loan, and a very expensive one.

 Before you take out a loan to buy something big, ask yourself, “Will this purchase make me more money than the cost of the loan?”